ecamo19/learning_book/docs/how_to/program_in_cpp.md

 }
 ```

 Cpp has a single entry point called the main().
-The entry point execute when the user runs the program
+The entry point execute when the user runs the program.

+### The compiler tool chain